Ben King Award

 Philip M. Cornelius Award

-The Ralph “Dud” Daniel Award of $3,000 recognizes an undergraduate member who has made outstanding leadership contributions to his chapter, campus and community.
-The award is named in honor of Executive Director Emeritus Ralph D. “Dud” Daniel Arizona ’47.
-Revered as the most prestigious national scholarship offered, the Ralph “Dud” Daniel Award immensely impacts its recipient’s educational experience.
+The Ralph “Dud” Daniel Award of $3,500 recognizes an undergraduate member who has made outstanding leadership contributions to his chapter, campus and community.
 A minimum GPA of 2.5 (on a 4.0 scale) is required to apply, but the applicant’s leadership accomplishments are the primary factors in the award.
 Leadership outside the chapter setting is most important.

 Ruddick C. Lawrence Award

-The Ruddick C. Lawrence Award for public service is a $2,500 scholarship awarded to undergraduate members who has provided meritorious service to people or organizations outside Phi Kappa Psi.
+The Ruddick C. Lawrence Award for public service is two (2) $2,500 scholarships awarded to two (2) undergraduate members who have provided meritorious service to people or organizations outside Phi Kappa Psi.
 While candidates must have a cumulative GPA of at least 3.0 (on a 4.0 scale), emphasis is placed on service to campus, college community and hometown organizations.

-The Schroeder Family Finance Award is named in honor of Michael Schroeder Minnesota ’80 and his son John B. Schroeder Kentucky ’12 and awards a $1,000 educational scholarship annually to a graduate or undergraduate Phi Psi preparing for a career in investment banking, sales and trading, asset management or a related field.
+The Schroeder Family Finance Award is a $1,000 educational scholarship awarded annually to a graduate or undergraduate Phi Psi preparing for a career in investment banking, sales and trading, asset management or a related field.
 Financial need, fraternity and community involvement and a cumulative GPA of 2.5 or higher (on a 4.0 scale) are also considerations for the award.

-The Solon E. Summerfield Award Program provides five (5) scholarships to Phi Psi undergraduates.
-One brother is selected as the Outstanding Solon E. Summerfield Scholar, with an award of $7,500 with a runner-up receiving $5,000.
+The Solon E. Summerfield Award Program five (5) scholarships to Phi Psi undergraduates.
+One brother is selected as the Outstanding Solon E. Summerfield Scholar, with an award of $7,500 and one runner-up will receive $5,000.
 Three (3) Phi Psis are selected as Summerfield Scholars with an award amount of $2,500 each.
 The primary selection criteria are academic standing and leadership and service to their chapter, campus and community.
 Emphasis is placed on chapter leadership.
 A cumulative GPA of 3.0 (on a 4.0 scale) is required to apply.

 Watkins Christian Scholar Award